Frequently asked questions by international applicants about Master's programmes taught in English at the University of Stavanger

 All classes are taught in-person and on-campus at UiS.

-No. All prospective students must apply for admission to UiS by submitting an online application on Søknadsweb.
+No. All prospective international students must apply for regular admission to UiS.
+See our application guide for more information on how to apply.

-UiS does not evaluate if credits can be transferred to your Master's studies at UiS before admission.
-Once you are admitted as student, you can consult with your study coordinator about the possibility of transferring credits taken during your previous study.
+UiS does not evaluate if credits can be transferred to be part of your Master's studies at UiS before you gain admission.
+Once you are admitted as a student, you can consult with your student advisor about the possibility of transferring credits taken during your previous studies.

-No, there is no age limit to apply to study at UiS.
+No, there is no age limit to apply for studies at UiS.

 Generally, UiS does not help students with finding jobs.
 Students should be prepared to cover all expenses without a (part-time) job.